eggsistentialarugula/SYFYMovies-API/README.md

 * The API uses middleware modules, such as the body-parser package for reading data from requests and morgan for logging.
 * Database built using MongoDB
 * Business logic was modeled with Mongoose
+* API provides movie information in JSON format
 * API endpoints were tested using Postman
 * Includes user authenticaion and authorization code
 * Includes data validation logic
+* Endpoints tested using Postman
+* API deployed to Heroku

 # Dependencies